SagarSahani07/LOAN-PREDICTOR/README.md

 src/: Python scripts for data processing, feature engineering, and model training README.md: Overview and usage instructions for the project.
 Dataset
-The dataset includes various attributes of loan applicants, such as:
+The dataset includes various attributes of loan applicants, such as

 Applicant Income
 Co-applicant Income